rjclemmer/Big_Job_Search/README.md

 Provide instructions and examples for use.
 Include screenshots as needed.

+Select a Keyword to base your job search on which becomes a selectable drop down menu.
+Then select the state in which you desire your results from also in the form of a drop down menu and there is the magic in listed format.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative file path, add it to your README using the following syntax:

 ![alt text](assets/images/screenshot.png)